 Doug Russo began his full time career more than 15 years ago through an apprenticeship with Richard Becker CJF.
 He served as president of the MHA as well as several years on the MHA board of directors.
 He is a past board member of the AFA, current approved tester as well as the chairman of the AFA’s research committee.
 He is an AFA Certified Journeyman Farrier as well as an Associate of The Worshipful Company of Farriers.
 He is currently employed by Iowa State University College of Veterinary Medicine, where he serves as resident farrier.
 In his role at ISU, he teaches a two week rotation for fourth year veterinary students as well as lectures for the half semester lameness elective.
 He also works in support of ISU’s veterinary surgeons preforming therapeutic farriery.
 In his role at ISU Doug is committed and passionate about improving the educational opportunities for vet students with a goal of improving their knowledge of farriery and instilling a trust and understanding of how farriers work.
 In the end his goal is improving Vet/Farrier relations.
 Doug enjoys spending time with his wife and three kids.
 He is a hobby artist blacksmith and knife maker and enjoys time spent on his horse.

-These companies, and individuals, supported the 2018 MHA Contest and Clinic.
-Would you support the 2019 50th Anniversary contest?
+These companies, and individuals, supported the 2019 MHA Contest and Clinic.
+Please support them!

 Ken Davis & Sons

 Bay Horse Innovations Inc.